venturadan/startup/notes.md

 	1. The assignment spec is really short on detail/clarity---not sure what is supposed to be done---maybe just talk more about chaining `.then` statements?
 17. URL slide---show two parameters separated by ampersand?
 18. HTML Slide (3.1) "Header" is overloaded and misleading
+19. show attribute info (also) in DOM tree slide
+	1. should we also show JS contributing to the DOM?